microsoft/vscode-docs-authoring/docs-markdown/README.md

 ## Known issues

+- [YAML TOC entries] The Docs-YAML schema validation falsely shows a "Matches a schema that is not allowed" linting error on optional attributes such as `displayName`.
+These entries are in fact valid, and we'll be updating the schema linting in an upcoming release.
 - [Docs Preview] Code blocks only preview in Dark theme, and some colorized text is unreadable in Light theme.
 - [External bookmarks] Linux: File list is displayed but no headings are shown to select.
 - [Includes] Linux: File list is displayed but no link is added after selection is made.